 - The WhatsApp account number, including any applicable country codes

-- More information about country codes is available in this article.
+- More information about how to add an international phone number is found this article.

 If a law enforcement official is seeking information about a WhatsApp user who has provided consent for the official to access or obtain the user's account information, the user should be directed to obtain that information on their own from their account.
 Users can access WhatsApp's Request Account Info feature.